M66B/FairEmail/docs/FAQ-de-rDE.md

 <br />

 <a name="faq18"></a>
-**(18) Warum wird die Nachrichtenvorschau nicht immer angezeigt?**
+**(18) Why is the message preview not always shown?**

-Die Vorschau des Nachrichtentextes kann nicht angezeigt werden, wenn der Nachrichtentext noch nicht heruntergeladen wurde.
-Siehe auch [diese F&A](#user-content-faq15).
+The preview of the message text cannot be shown if the message body has not been downloaded yet.
+See also [this FAQ](#user-content-faq15).

 <br />

 <a name="faq19"></a>
-**(19) Warum sind die Pro-Funktionen so teuer?**
+**(19) Why are the pro features so expensive?**

-Die richtige Frage ist: »*Warum gibt es so viele Steuern und Gebühren?*«:
+The right question is "*why are there so many taxes and fees?*":

 * MwSt.: 25 % (je nach Land)
 * Google-Gebühr: 30 %
 * Einkommenssteuer: 50 %
 * <sub>PayPal-Gebühr: 5-10 % abhängig vom Land/Betrag</sub>

-Was also für den Entwickler übrig bleibt, ist nur ein Bruchteil dessen, was Sie bezahlen.
+So, what is left for the developer is just a fraction of what you pay.

-Beachten Sie, dass nur einige Vorteile und erweiterte Funktionen erworben werden müssen, was bedeutet, dass FairEmail grundsätzlich frei zu verwenden ist.
+Note that only some convenience and advanced features need to be purchased which means that FairEmail is basically free to use.

-Beachten Sie auch, dass die meisten kostenlosen Apps am Ende nicht langfristig einsetzbar sind, während FairEmail ordnungsgemäß gewartet und unterstützt wird, und dass kostenlose Anwendungen einen Haken haben können, wie z.B. das Senden vertraulicher Informationen ins Internet.
+Also note that most free apps will appear not to be sustainable in the end, whereas FairEmail is properly maintained and supported, and that free apps may have a catch, like sending privacy sensitive information to the internet.

-Ich arbeite seit mehr als zwei Jahren fast jeden Tag an FairEmail, daher halte ich den Preis für mehr als angemessen.
-Aus diesem Grund gibt es auch keine Rabatte.
+I have been working on FairEmail almost every day for more than two years, so I think the price is more than reasonable.
+For this reason there won't be discounts either.

 <br />

 <a name="faq20"></a>
-**(20) Kann ich eine Rückerstattung erhalten?**
+**(20) Can I get a refund?**

-Wenn eine gekaufte Pro-Funktion nicht wie vorgesehen funktioniert und dies wird nicht durch ein Problem in den kostenlosen Funktionen verursacht und ich das Problem nicht rechtzeitig beheben kann, können Sie eine Rückerstattung beantragen.
+If a purchased pro feature doesn't work as intended and this isn't caused by a problem in the free features and I cannot fix the problem in a timely manner, you can get a refund.
 In all other cases there is no refund possible.
-Unter keinen Umständen ist eine Rückerstattung für Probleme im Zusammenhang mit den kostenlosen Funktionen möglich, da diese nicht kostenpflichtig sind und diese uneingeschränkt genutzt werden können.
+In no circumstances there is a refund possible for any problem related to the free features, since there wasn't paid anything for them and because they can be evaluated without any limitation.
 I take my responsibility as seller to deliver what has been promised and I expect that you take responsibility for informing yourself of what you are buying.

 <a name="faq21"></a>
-**(21) Wie aktiviere ich das Benachrichtigungslicht?**
+**(21) How do I enable the notification light?**

 Before Android 8 Oreo: there is an advanced option in the setup for this.